aidenfoxx/gaussian-background-generator/README.md

 ## How it Works
 The script works by cutting circles from multiple stacked canvas layers and then applying a blur effect to result.
 This can be easily understood when the blur effect is removed (http://foxx.io/gaussiannoblur/).

+## Requirements
+If blur is enabled, the script relies on Mario Klingemanns StackBlur, FastBlur, IntegralBlur or StackBoxBlur plugin (http://www.quasimondo.com/StackBlurForCanvas/StackBlurDemo.html).

 ## Usage
 The script accepts a number of parameters: